 Are you a community-minded sponsor?

-Our common passion is for food that's nutritious, fair and ethically produced in our region and we want to share that passion with the community.
+Our passion is for food that's nutritious, fair and ethically produced in our region and we want to share that passion with the community.

 The benefits of local food are enormous, from health to jobs to community connection; from cultural heritage to lower emissions to soil improvement; and lots of other benefits in between.